-Workers’ Compensation Agency (WCA) releases updated mileage reimbursement rate effective January 1, 2017 and how to get reimbursement directly from the insurance company.
+Michigan Workers Compensation Agency (WCA) releases mileage reimbursement rate and how to seek payment directly from the insurance company.

-Calculating the mileage reimbursement is simple.
-Keep track of all your trips to and from medical appointments.
-Add up the total miles and multiple by .535.
+Calculating mileage reimbursement is simple.
+Keep track of all trips to and from medical appointments.
+Add up the total miles and multiple by .54.

-Sometimes insurance companies fail to pay mileage.
-This creates an absurd situation where medical treatment is authorized under workers’ compensation but the person cannot afford to get to his or her appointments.
+Sometimes insurance companies fail to pay mileage reimbursement.
+This creates an absurd situation where medical treatment is authorized but the person cannot afford to get to the appointment.
+Here is some information you should know about your legal rights.

-We tell our clients to send mileage requests directly to the insurance company by certified mail.
-This ensures proof of delivery and penalties can be sought if not paid within 30 days of becoming due.
+We tell our clients to send mileage requests directly to the insurance company.
+Certified mail is a great option because it gives you proof of delivery and allows you to seek penalties if not paid within 30 days of becoming due.
+We have a created a mileage reimbursement form that our clients use.

-It is also possible to get reimbursement for other travel expenses such as meals and lodging.
-These expenses are available when you must travel a long distance for medical treatment.
+It is also possible to get reimbursement for travel expenses such as meals and lodging.
+These expenses are available when you must travel a long distance to get medical treatment.
 Current meal rates for select cities include $10.25 for breakfast, $10.25 for lunch, and $24.25 for dinner.
-Reimbursement for lodging is $75.00 plus taxes each night.
+Reimbursement for lodging is $75.00 plus taxes.
+More information about your specific city can be found at the link below.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (855) 221-2667 for a free consultation today.

-Photo courtesy of Creative Commons, by CJ Sorg.Tags: 2017 Mileage Rate, Michigan workers comp lawyers
+Photo courtesy of Creative Commons, by brownpau.Tags: 2016 mileage rate, Michigan workers comp lawyers